radiocosmology/alpenhorn/doc/demo.rst

    you create over the course of this demo.

-Finally, to remove the alpenhorn container image, which gets built the first time the containers is run:
+Finally, to remove the alpenhorn container image, which gets built the first time the image is nedded, run:

 .. code:: console
    :class: demohost